artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 1. Navigate to |gears| **Admin > Users** via the :term:`main menu`, and find the user account for which you would like to generate an API key.
 Click the Edit button located in the :term:`button block` of the user's Profile page.
-   For more information on managing user acccounts, see:
+   For more information on managing user accounts, see:
    :ref:`manage-user-accounts`, specifically: :ref:`edit-user`.
 2. AtoM will redirect you to the :term:`edit page` for the user.
 At the bottom of the profile edit page, in the Access control